-- The final accreditation list shall be computerized and will need to be approved by the Host Organizing Committee and Hockey Canada prior to the event. - A colour coded system must be implemented to control access and to secure certain areas in the arena.
-This plan will be built in partnership with the accreditation team and the security team. - The dressing room areas should be limited only to players and officials exclusively where possible. - Medical personnel must have access to all areas without delay. - A risk management plan and emergency action plan will be laid out through the security team.
+- A final accreditation list entered into the accreditation template provided by Hockey Canada shall be computerized and will need to be approved by the Host Organizing Committee and Hockey Canada prior to the event. - A colour coded system must be implemented to control access and to secure certain areas in the arena.
+This plan will be built in partnership with the accreditation team and the security team. - The dressing room areas should be limited to players and officials exclusively where possible. - Medical personnel must have access to all areas without delay. - A risk management plan and emergency action plan will be laid out through the security team.